 Model Railroad Hobbyist publishes articles and videos "on all aspects of model railroading and on prototype (real) railroading as a subject for modeling."
 Articles typically run around 3000 words with 10 photos and a short video clip (payments being $230 for these). $200-600 per feature is typical, though they've paid over $1000 for longer articles as well (such as through their website where length isn't an issue).

 Nevada Magazine is the state of Nevada's official tourism magazine.
-They accept stories in the 500-1500 word range, and payments are up to $250.
-Payments for stories on their website, NevadaMagazine.com, are $100-200.
+They accept stories in the 500-1500 word range, and payments are a flat rate of $250.
+Payments for stories on their website, NevadaMagazine.com, are a flat rate of $150.
 They pay on publication and they don't pay expenses.

 PhotoshopTutorials.ws accepts Photoshop design tutorials and quick-tips.
 You must submit a picture of your final Photoshop project (and can do so for consideration before writing the tutorial itself).
 The site pays $50 for quick-tips and $150-300 for full tutorials.

 Readability Formulas provides free readability tools to help writers assess the reading/grade levels of their writing.
 They also publish writing tips related to writing reader-friendly content and copy.
-They accept contributions from professional writers and pay $100 / article ($.10 per word) for articles via PayPal, based on a suggested article length of 700-1000 words.
+They accept contributions from professional writers and pay up to $100 / article for articles via PayPal, based on a suggested article length of 1000-1500 words.
+They purchase all rights.

 SmartBusinessTrends.com is a blog covering online marketing, email marketing, Wordpress, and Amazon FBA.
-They pay $100-200 via PayPal for full rights for tutorials, case studies, and product reviews.
+They pay $200-500 via PayPal for full rights for tutorials, case studies, and product reviews.
+They purchase full rights.

 Sport Fishing magazine publishes 9 issues per year and focuses on saltwater fishing mostly around North America.
 They accept features of 1800-2400 words, including sidebars, though their departments are usually staff-written.
 They pay $750 for print features.
 Digital features pay $200 for up to 1000 words and $300 for over 1000 words.